akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 specific to classic remoting needs to be moved to `akka.remote.classic`.
 To see which configuration options are specific to classic search for them in: @ref:[`akka-remote/reference.conf`](../general/configuration-reference.md#config-akka-remote).

+### Persistent mode for Cluster Sharding

+Cluster Sharding coordinator and [Remembering Entities](../cluster/cluster-sharding.md#remembering-entities) state could previously be stored in Distributed Data or via Akka Persistence.
+The Persistence mode has been deprecated in favour of using the Distributed Data mode for the coordinator state.
+A replacement for the state for Remembered Entities is tracked in [issue 27763](https://github.com/akka/akka/issues/27763).

 ## Java Serialization

 Java serialization is known to be slow and [prone to attacks](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995)